-A rep who’s in control knows this isn‘t an effective tactic.
-She’s not afraid to change her strategies if it turns out her prospect needs something a little different.
-By being adaptable, she’s demonstrating that she’s an expert seller -- all while making her prospect feel as comfortable as possible.
+A rep who’s in control recognizes that that isn‘t a productive mentality.
+They’re not afraid to adapt their strategies if a prospect needs something a little different.
+By being adaptable, they demonstrate that they're an expert seller — all while making their prospect feel as comfortable as possible.
 The takeaway?
-Always ask your prospect if they’re in agreement with you before taking a step.
+Always ask your prospect if they’re on the same page as you before taking a step.

 For example, you might say, “What I’d like to do now is spend 30 minutes taking you through X. Is that okay with you?
 Will you let me know if I start talking too fast, too slow, or if you have any questions?”